 The resilience of any regulated firm to vulnerabilities presented by outsourcing arrangements will be largely dictated by the effectiveness of the contingency measures in place, including their exit strategies.
-As outsource service users, regulated firms should understand exit costs, the arrangements to be initiated and the legal and operational risk implications in the event of the termination of outsourcing contracts or arrangements whether with third parties or intragroup.
+As outsource service users, regulated firms should understand exit costs, the arrangements to be initiated and the legal and operational risk implications in the event of the termination of outsourcing contracts.